aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Function `multi_scalar_mul_internal`

-The generic arguments are needed to deal with some Move VM peculiarities which prevent us from borrowing the points (or scalars) inside a &vector in Rust.

-WARNING: This function can only be called with P = RistrettoPoint and S = Scalar.
+The generic arguments are needed to deal with some Move VM peculiarities which prevent us from borrowing the<br/> points (or scalars) inside a &amp;vector in Rust.<br/><br/> WARNING: This function can only be called with P &#61; RistrettoPoint and S &#61; Scalar.

 <pre><code>fun multi_scalar_mul_internal&lt;P, S&gt;(points: &amp;vector&lt;P&gt;, scalars: &amp;vector&lt;S&gt;): u64<br/></code></pre>